NaturalCycles/js-lib/readme.md

 Pass `--ext` (e.g `--ext ts,html`) to override the list of ESLint extensions (default is `ts,tsx,vue` right now).

+For Stylelint to be run, you need to manually install it in the target project:

+`yarn add -D stylelint stylelint-config-standard-scss`

 ##### ktlint

 `ktlint` will be used by lint-staged for all `**/*.{kt,kts}` files.